ArrogantGao/ArrogantGao.github.io/CuTropicalGEMM.md

 ### User Friendly Tropical Interface: `TropicalNumbers.jl`

-For convenience, we want to use tropical number just like normal numbers willout lose of performance, so that we make use of the type system in `Julia`.
+For convenience, we want to use tropical number just like normal numbers without lose of performance, so that we make use of the type system in `Julia`.

 Type system of `Julia` allows us to create our own types, and `Julia` support multiple dispatch based on that.
 In Julia, the operators $+$ and $*$ could overloaded elegantly with [multiple dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch), which is a feature not available in object oriented languages such as `Python` and `C++`.